USEPA/rExpertQuery/README.md

-The tenth function relies on ATTAINS web services (https://www.epa.gov/waterdata/how-access-and-use-attains-web-services) to provide allowable domain values for some rExpertQuery parameters.
+The tenth function relies on ATTAINS web services (https://www.epa.gov/waterdata/how-access-and-use-attains-web-services) to provide allowable domain values for some rExpertQuery parameters:

 10) EQ_DomainValues - returns domain values for some rExpertQuery function params